Fernando Chui

 Fernando Chui Sai On (崔世安 (Ceoi1 Sai3 On1); born 13 January 1957) is a Macau politician who served as the 2nd chief executive of Macau from 2009 to 2019.
 He served as secretary for social and cultural affairs from 1999 to 2009.

 Chui was born in 1957 to local construction tycoon Chui Tak Seng and Chan Keng Fan, the second son after Chui Sai Cheong.
-His wife is a niece of the late Hong Kong tycoon Henry Fok Ying-tung.
+His wife is a niece of the late Hong Kong tycoon Henry Fok.

 Education

 In Macau, Chui attended Lingnan High School and then finished high school at Hawaiian Mission Academy in Honolulu before pursuing his post-secondary education.
-Chui obtained his university training in the United States where he obtained his various degrees:
+He obtained his university training in the United States, where he obtained the following degrees: